MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-set-up-and-get-started.md

 ## Scenes in the project

 1. Open the **Mesh201** project in Unity.
 If you have more than  one version of Unity installed, be sure to open the project with `Unity 2022.3.7f1` which is required for this tutorial.

+    **WARNING**: The project could take 15 minutes or slightly longer to load due to large asset sizes.
+If you need to, change your Sleep mode setting so that the computer doesn't go to sleep while the project is loading.
+If this happens, it could cause the project to not load properly.

-2. In the **Assets** folder, note that there are two scenes available: **Starting Point** and **Finished Project**.
+1. In the **Assets** folder, note that there are two scenes available: **Starting Point** and **Finished Project**.

     ![A screenshot of a computer Description ](../../../media/mesh-201/004-tutorial-scenes.png)